liblouis/liblouis-js/README.md

 # Usage Examples

+A lot more examples can be found in the folder `tests/`.

 ### Printing the Version Number Using the Easy API in the Browser

 Include a liblouis build first and the Easy-API second.